securitybrahh/driver/README.md

 any privacy related prompt - disable.

-fix your timezone to some other country - if you are in New York, Ney York time is nice.
+fix your timezone to some other country - if you are not in New York, Ney York time is nice.

 disable touch id, siri etc

 Enable Firewall